 Visual artist Farah Art Griffin EDM '08 shares how the Heroes grant helped her create a new art piece entitled "The Burn of Acid is No One’s Honor.”

 Over the course of many years, there have been a great number of acid attacks in India against Indian women.
 Sadly, these acids are very easily purchased, with sulfuric acid being one of the most common acids used in these acts of suffering.
-The attacks are done both in a private or a public place (very often for the intention of humiliation).
-These women are either permanently disfigured, permanently disabled, and/or killed as a result of these attacks by the oppressors.
+The attacks are done in a private or a public place.
+These women are either permanently disfigured, permanently disabled, and/or killed as a result of these attacks.
 The attackers see this as a type of honor violence in which they believe they are carrying out an act that upholds the honor of a family or a community.
 They believe these women have brought permanent dishonor to their family or community, and they believe that a permanent physical punishment should be carried out as a consequence.
 Very often, these attackers are members of the victim’s close or extended family.
-To more intensely reflect on these acid attacks of immeasurable suffering, I created an artwork for my service project.Read more
+To more intensely reflect on these acid attacks of immeasurable suffering, I created an artwork.Read more

 In Spring 2018, we awarded four $500 grants through the annual Harvardwood Heroes program in recognition of Harvard alumni performing outstanding work at the intersection of the arts and service.
 This Thanksgiving weekend, we're catching up with the 2018 Heroes to share their program updates with the Harvardwood community and to express our gratitude for their inspiring impact on their communities.